tylerreichle/Whenevernote/README.md

 #### Frontend

-Whenevernote's frontend was build using the React framework and Flux/Redux cycle.
+Whenevernote's frontend was built using the React framework and Flux/Redux cycle.
 These design choices were made so there would be an unidirectional data flow and all necessary data is stored in one source.

 - Node package manager (npm) was used to install and save frontend dependencies.
 - jQuery is used to make AJAX requests to the backend Rails API.